TOXXXX/TravelCompanion/README.md

 1. **Chat Box**: <br />On-site chat between users.
 2. **Travel Route/Place Visualization**: <br />Visualizing places/routes on embedded map.
-3. **Follower Other User**: <br />Following other user's account and keep updated about their activity.
+3. **Follow Other User**: <br />Following other user's account and keep updated on their activities.
-4. **Search Function**: <br />In-site search for travel routes/plans, users.
+4. **Search Function**: <br />In-site search for travel routesm, plans and users.
-5. **Report Inappropriate Activities**: <br />For reporting inappropriate activities, and add moderator accounts that are authorized to hide users' account/activities.
+5. **Report Inappropriate Activities**: <br />For reporting inappropriate activities, and add moderator accounts that are authorized to hide users' account & activities.

 ## Github Repository: